preprocessy/preprocessy/CONTRIBUTING.md

     $ pip install -r requirements_dev.txt
 ```

+4. Make the necessary changes

-4. Run the tests
+5. Run the tests

 ```bash
     $ pytest -v -s
 ```

-5. Format the code before committing (replace `./venv` with your virtual environment folder)
+6. Format the code before committing (replace `./venv` with your virtual environment folder)

 ```bash
     $ black . && codespell --skip=".git,*.gif,*.png,*.PNG,./venv,*.json,./datasets,.DS_Store,*.pyc"
 ```

-6. Create a new pull request with an appropriate title, detailed explanation of what the pull request does and attach links to other issues or pull requests related to your pull request
+7. Create a new pull request with an appropriate title, detailed explanation of what the pull request does and attach links to other issues or pull requests related to your pull request

 ## License